zerozoo-a/zerozoo-a/README.md

 - 👋 Hi, I’m @zerozoo-front
 - 👀 I’m interested in ...
 JS, TS, Node.js
 - 🌱 I’m currently learning ...
-JS, jQuery
+TS, node.js
 - 💞️ I’m looking to collaborate on ...👀
-- 📫 How to reach me ...not today
+- 📫 How to reach me ...zerozoo385@gmail.com

 <!---
 zerozoo-front/zerozoo-front is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.